 Substance Use Prevention

-Mason County Community Services - Public Health supports healthy behaviors and knowledge by facilitating the Mason County Substance Abuse Prevention Education Partners (PEP) Coalition.
+Mason County Public Health and Human Services supports healthy behaviors and knowledge by facilitating the Mason County Substance Abuse Prevention Education Partners (PEP) Coalition.

 The Prevention Education Partners Coalition began in January 2014 to address some of the high risk health behaviors and needs of youth in mason County, Washington.
 The Coalition has since expanded beyond Shelton to also include North Mason and is made up of a diverse group of community partners and passionate community members dedicated to alcohol and substance abuse prevention.
 The mission of PEP is to support efforts to reduce substance abuse and related harmful behaviors and to increase healthy behaviors among youth by developing and implementing strategies in a culturally relevant and competent way.